gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 | `capabilities.drop`   | string list | No       | The capabilities to drop when running the container. |
 | `selinux_type`        | string      | No       | The SELinux type label that is associated with the container process. |

+In the following example in the `config.toml`, the security context configuration:

-The example below sets a pod security context, then overrides `run_as_user` and `run_as_group` for both the build and helper containers.
-In the example, all service containers would inherit `run_as_user` and `run_as_group` from the pod security context.
+- Sets a pod security context.
+- Overrides `run_as_user` and `run_as_group` for the build and helper containers.
+- Specifies that all service containers inherit `run_as_user` and `run_as_group` from the pod security context.

-Example of setting pod security context in your `config.toml`:

 ```toml
 concurrent = 4